OSEMSAUCE/transplant/README.md

 Filter DB Attributes:
 - +page.server.ts filters all the attributes from the db.
-- newDbTables.svelte filters all the attributes shown on the front end.
+- TpDbTables.svelte filters all the attributes shown on the front end.

 ## Format Detection